marcodpt/tint/README.md

 Everything within this documentation is tested [here](https://marcodpt.github.io/tint/).
-And it will always be so.
+And it will always like this.
 Any changes to the documentation, any contributions MUST be present in the tests.

 If the tests do not pass in your browser, if you find any bugs, please raise an issue.

 Any syntax changes must be within the philosophy of this project.

 It's a very simple project.
-Any contribution is highly appreciated.
+Any contribution is greatly appreciated.